-Add approximately 500 ml (17 U.S. oz) of recommended oil.
+Add approximately 500 ml (17 fl oz (US)) of recommended oil.

-NOTE: The oil quantity between MIN and MAX marks is 500 ml (17 U.S. oz).
+The oil quantity between MIN and MAX marks is 500 ml (17 fl oz (US)).

-2. Restart the engine and let it idle for 10 minutes.
+Restart the engine and let it idle for 10 minutes.

 Exhaust gas contains poisonous carbon monoxide that can rapidly accumulate in an enclosed or poorly ventilated area.
 If inhaled, it can cause serious injury or death.
 Only run the engine in an unenclosed, well ventilated area.